The fuss started after the Royal College of Psychiatrists issued a report called Our Invisible Addicts.

-The report stated that increasing numbers of elderly people are becoming addicted – to alcohol and prescribed drugs in particular – and GPs should screen and advise patients about addiction issues.
+The report stated that increasing numbers of elderly people are becoming addicted “to alcohol and prescribed drugs in particular ” and GPs should screen and advise patients about addiction issues.
 But many newspaper commentators treated the advice with scorn.

-Writing in the Daily Telegraph, Oliver Pritchett wrote “if we are all to be screened for substance abuse, why not create a branch of the drugs squad specifically to deal with the over-65s?
+Writing in the Daily Telegraph, Oliver Pritchett wrote “if we are all to be screened for substance abuse, why not create a branch of the drugs squad specifically to deal with the over 65s?
 There could be dawn raids, with officers snatching extra-strong mints from elderly ladies, rummaging in the knitting wool for illegal substances, or sniffing the hot water bottle for hidden cherry brandy.”

-One way to do this is to meet friends for a drink in the pub … Old age brings trials enough without the added humiliation of being told by the Government to drink much less than what is considered perfectly all right for a teenager.”
+One way to do this is to meet friends for a drink in the pub ” Old age brings trials enough without the added humiliation of being told by the Government to drink much less than what is considered perfectly all right for a teenager.”

-An 84 year old patient at Castle Craig Hospital
+An 84-year-old patient at Castle Craig Hospital

 We are acutely aware of the problem at Castle Craig and we welcome this report.
 We are also delighted to have recently admitted a patient who is 84 years old – opening up the opportunity for a new lease of life for this individual.
 Too many people in this country end their days in nursing homes with early cognitive decline that has been brought on by excessive drinking.